 Because Ohio’s anti-retaliation statute is designed to prevent employers from intimidating employees and former employees against pursuing discrimination claims, Ohio courts have repeatedly found that while a former employer or supervisor has the right to sue you after you hire an employment attorney or file a lawsuit against them, they do so at their peril.
 If it is even arguable that the counterclaims they have brought against you are frivolous, not only will those claims be dismissed, but the employer or supervisor will have just created a strong retaliation claim.

 At the end of the day, the possibility that an employer might file a counterclaim makes it critical that you call the right attorney.
-At the Spitz law firm, our employment attorneys are experienced in dealing with several forms of retaliation, including retaliatory counterclaims.
+At Spitz, The Employee’s Law Firm, our employment attorneys are experienced in dealing with several forms of retaliation, including retaliatory counterclaims.